 Ionizable lipids in combination with other lipids make up the lipid nanoparticles which are used to deliver RNA-based therapeutics. cKK-E12 has been used to deliver siRNA in mice, rats, and primates (ED50 = 0.002, 0.01, & 0.3 mg/kg respectively).
 It shows low toxicity and is selective for liver parenchymal cells over liver, heart, lung, and kidney endothelial cells.
 This product is for research use only and not for human use.
+Additional information can be found here.

 Dong et al. (2014) Lipopeptide nanoparticles for potent and selective siRNA delivery in rodents and nonhuman primates.
 PNAS Mar 18;111(11):3955-60